Entanglement and optimization within autoregressive neural quantum states: RNN: Entanglement Variational Monte Carlo

 We begin by examining the bipartite Rényi entanglement entropy $S_2^A = -\log\left[\Tr\left(\hat{\rho}_A^2\right)\right]$, calculated using the swap operator technique of Ref.~\cite{HastingsMelko2010} with a Monte Carlo estimator \cite{MohamedRNN2020,BarkemaNewmanBook}, for an equal bipartition of the system.
 In Fig.~\ref{fig:EntangPhaseDiagrams_RNN}, we consider an $L=20$ 1D spin chain and compute the ratio of $S_2^A$ and the maximal entropy $S_2^A / \left(L_A \log 2\right)$, with $L_A \equiv L/2$.
 We respectively average over $N_\text{init} = 100$ and $N_\text{init}=20$ random RNN wavefunctions in the autoregressive (Fig.~\ref{fig:EntangPhaseDiagrams_RNN}(A1-C1) and (A2-C2)) and unnormalized (Fig.~\ref{fig:EntangPhaseDiagrams_RNN}(D1) and (D2)) cases, and plot this ratio as a function of the number of memory units $d_h$ and the width of the parameter distribution function $\sigma$, for a variety of combinations of the $f$ and $g$ activation functions, and for both complex and fully positive architectures.

 We first consider the case of complex wavefunctions and specifically Fig.~\ref{fig:EntangPhaseDiagrams_RNN}(A1), which shows the results for the autoregressive vanilla RNN of Ref.~\cite{MohamedRNN2020} ($f=\tanh$, $g=\text{SM}$), perhaps the most prototypical iteration of the RNN architecture for the purposes of solving problems in quantum many-body physics.
 For fixed $d_h>0$, the $S_2^A \text{ vs. } \sigma$ curves exhibit a peak which both grows and shifts to the left with increasing $d_h$ (see Fig.~\ref{fig:EntangPhaseDiagrams_RNN}(A1) and Fig.~\ref{fig:RNN_cross_sections_shifting_peaks} in App.~\ref{appendix:RNN_entropy_and_fluctuations}).
 Together, these curves combine to form a narrow region of peak entanglement as seen in Fig.~\ref{fig:EntangPhaseDiagrams_RNN}(A1), with the peak generating approximately half the maximal entropy near $d_h = 50$, but also widening as it declines in value and shifts to the right in the limit $d_h\rightarrow0$.
 Calculations in the $d_h\in[51,200]$ region (see Fig.~\ref{fig:RNN_entropy_dh200} in App.~\ref{appendix:RNN_entropy_and_fluctuations}) show that as $d_h$ increases, the position of the peak appears to approach $\sigma=0$ at a polynomially decreasing rate (at least), while its value also appears to saturate to some maximal value slightly larger than $S_2^A / \left(L_A \log 2\right) \sim 0.5$.
+We expect the peak to only ever reach $\sigma=0$ in the limit $d_h \rightarrow \infty$; for finite $d_h$, it will always occur at finite $\sigma > 0$.
 In comparison, while the corresponding RBM entanglement phase diagram of Ref.~\cite{XQSunEntanglement2022} ($S_2^A$ as a function of $\lambda_\text{RBM}$, the ratio of hidden-to-visible neurons, and $\sigma$), which was estimated analytically in the limit $N\rightarrow\infty$, also contains a region of higher entropy that is narrow in width at small $\sigma$ and large $\lambda_\text{RBM}$, a region of near maximal entanglement emerges at lower $\lambda_\text{RBM}$, occurring between $\lambda_\text{RBM}\sim 0.3$ and $\lambda_\text{RBM} \sim 1.2$ and stretching from small $\sigma$ all the way to $\sigma\rightarrow\infty$.
-This is a first indication that the autoregressive nature of the RNN suppresses entanglement at large $\sigma$, as we explore next.
+This is a first indication that the autoregressive nature of the RNN may be suppressing entanglement at large $\sigma$.